rredelmeier/status_pr_scraper/README.md

 ama | Active Metropolitan Bus Authority routes federal_mail | Active post offices (USPS)

-*: Cards where I am particularly unsure of the specifics of what the metric is precisely measuring.
+\*: Cards where I am particularly unsure of the specifics of what the metric is precisely measuring.

-The data dictionaries all have the same format:
+The data dictionaries all have the same format.
+Every value is a string, for now:

 Key | Data | Notes
 --- | --- | --- |